-The method of continuously responding to customer needs, both in the form of direct feedback and information gleaned from KPIs, your customers will continue to see value in your product.
+By continuously responding to customer needs, both in the form of direct feedback and information gleaned from KPIs, your customers will continue to see value in your product.
 Rather than waiting long periods for new features and then having to pay for them, the customer will see regular improvements that keep them coming back.
-Under the perpetual model, you have to hope your last release was good enough to fend off competition until the next release comes.
-You can't adapt dynamically to changing user expectations, and can therefore, lose customers and miss out on growth much easier.
+Under the perpetual license model, you have to hope your last release was good enough to fend off competition until the next release comes.
+You can't adapt dynamically to changing user expectations, and can, therefore, lose customers and miss out on growth much easier.

-Choosing between the licensing model and subscription model
+How to choose between the perpetual license model vs subscription model

-You've seen plenty of benefits for switching to a subscription model, but we also said earlier that perpetual licensing is the right choice for some products.
-So how do you weigh the decision?
+Although switching to a subscription model brings many benefits, the perpetual license can be a better choice for some products.
+So how do you weigh the perpetual license vs subscription?
 What factors should you look at when determining which pricing model is the best for your product?
-Here are three quick points to consider as you compare the two.
+Here are three quick points to consider as you compare perpetual license and subscription.

 Consider your fixed and variable costs

 Like any pricing decision, you have to know all of the costs before you can determine how much revenue is needed to cover them.
-Look at all of your fixed costs, such as payroll, office space, software, hosting fees, etc., as well as all of your variable costs such as, advertising and contractor pay.
+Look at all of your fixed costs, such as payroll, office space, software, hosting fees, etc., as well as all of your variable costs such as advertising and contractor pay.
 How expensive would a perpetual product have to be to cover those costs until the next major version?
 If you charge a monthly fee, how expensive does it need to be?
-Remember, the cost of acquisition will be lower for subscription customers vs perpetual license customers.
+Remember, the cost of acquisition will be lower for perpetual license vs subscription customers.

 Know who your customers are

-Knowing your customers is important too.
+Knowing your customers is important too when you are deciding between a perpetual license and a subscription model.
 Are they using the software professionally or for leisure?
 How much are they willing to spend?
 When evaluating a pricing structure, are they going to care more about simplicity or available options?
 These questions will all help you get inside the head of the customer and evaluate which licensing model they are more likely to prefer.

 See how your competition prices their products

 You should know the playing field that you are operating in.
-If all of your competitors offer subscription pricing, it will be difficult to convince consumers in your field to pay a large upfront fee.
+If all of your competitors offer subscription pricing, it will be difficult to convince consumers in your field to pay a large upfront fee for a perpetual license.
 This doesn't mean that you duplicate your competitors' pricing exactly, your pricing should be tailored to your product and the unique value that it brings.